ORPT 301. Dental Radiology. 1 Hour.

 Semester course; .5 lecture and 1.5 clinical hours.
 1 credit.
 Enrollment restricted to students in the D.D.S. program as selected by the course director.
 This course will give selected students with an interest in expanding beyond the normal curriculum the opportunity to experience a variety of dental forensic activities, including working with the chief medical examiner’s office in Richmond in the proper identification of unidentified bodies.
 Graded as Pass/Fail.

 ORPT 702.
-Oral Diagnostic Sciences Clinic Senior Selective.
+Oral Diagnostic Sciences Orofacial Senior Selective.
 1.5 Hour.

-Yearlong course; 80 clinical hours (total).
+Yearlong course; 1.5 clinical hours (80 total).
 1.5 credits.
-This course is designed to enhance the student’s clinical experience in the field of oral medicine and orofacial pain with emphasis on oral health examinations and management of patients.
-Students will develop the skills to take detailed patient histories, recognize certain lesions, create thoughtful differential diagnoses, critically evaluate conditions and write prescriptions.
+Enrollment is restricted to students with D4 class status and who are selected to participate.
+This selective will allow the student to experience a variety of activities in orofacial pain.
+Students will develop the skills to take detailed patient histories, create thoughtful differential diagnoses, critically evaluate conditions, write prescriptions and interact with other health care providers.
+By the end of the course, students will be proficient in recognizing and managing conditions such as TMD and atypical facial pain.
 Students receive CO grading in the fall and pass/fail grade and credit are awarded in spring.

 ORPT 732.
 Clinical Oral Pathology and Oral Medicine.
 1 Hour.